What Does “Highest and Best” Offer Mean?

 Close Date | 30 days | 60 days | 30 days | 45 days | 21 days |

-Offer #3 does not have a mortgage contingency, has the highest escrow deposit, shortest inspection period and while it doesn’t have the shortest close date these particular cash buyers might be more than happy to close quickly if the seller wants them to.
+Offer #3 is cash and does not have a mortgage contingency.
+It has the highest escrow deposit, along with the shortest inspection period, and will ultimately net the seller the most money.
+It doesn’t have the shortest close date but these particular cash buyers might be more than happy to close quickly if the seller counters that term.

 Which offer would you choose?